vanhoefm/fragattacks/research/README.md

 	make -j 4
 	sudo make install

-This compiles the drivers for all network cards supported by Linux.
-If you only want to compile the drivers for network cards we explicitly tested, use `make defconfig-experiments` instead.
+This compiles the drivers for most network cards supported by Linux.
+If you only want to compile the drivers for network cards I explicitly tested, use `make defconfig-experiments` instead.
-During the install command you may get several warnings containing `needs unknown symbol`.
-You can ignore these warning as long they do not contain the `/lib/modules/*/updates/` directory and the compiled drivers are working.
+During the install command you may get several warnings containing `.. needs unknown symbol ..`.
+You can ignore these warning as long they do not contain the directory `/lib/modules/*/updates/` and the compiled drivers are working.

 Now install patched `ath9k_htc` firmware: